20 Chemistry Jokes Every Science Nerd Will Appreciate

 It was a polar bear.

 Molecules that are “polar” have nothing to do with the Arctic.
 Instead, they have an unequal distribution of electrons.
 Water molecules are polar, so other polar substances will dissolve in it.
+Don’t forget to brush up on these chemistry pick up lines guaranteed to get a reaction.

 I dare you to lower your body temperature to absolute zero.